 Much risk-taking results from decisions that are made on the spur of the moment.
 To avoid this, get out to the course area early, develop a race strategy and use this as your guide for decisions during the race.
 Of course, you should modify this as necessary during the race.

 In other words, stay on the tack where your bow is pointed closer to the next mark.
 This gives you the best chance of success because it will keep you closer to the middle of the course in a position where you can best play the wind shifts and handle other boats.

 When you want to stay ahead of the boats behind, cover them by positioning your boat between them and the next mark.
 This will minimize your risk of losing them.

 It ain’t over when you finish!
 Crossing the finish line may be the end of the race, but it definitely doesn’t end your responsibilities under the rules, and it should mark the beginning of your preparations for the next race.
 Here is a checklist of things to think about just after you finish the race.

-- Compliment your competitors.
 Another thing that’s not done often enough after the finish is saying “Good race” to your fellow sailors.
 In particular, compliment any of the top finishers who aren’t usually up there.
-Or compliment someone who didn’t finish near the top but made a nice comeback or other good move.
+Or compliment someone who didn’t finish near the top but made a nice comeback or another good move.